beatrixparis/connectivity-modeling-system/Development/suggestions.md

 I haven’t included bugs/fixes here as they are already in github issues.

 ##User guide: [Sal/Bex]
-1.	p.13 Fig. 8 remove input_florida as slightly confusing?
+- p.13 Fig. 8 remove input_florida as slightly confusing?
 (I can’t edit figures)
+- Also add example for expt_1 to Fig. 8?
-2. Remove all references to ‘orthogrid’?
+- Remove all references to ‘orthogrid’?
-3.	p.15 (5.1) to actually run getdata type ./getdata expt_name nest_number?
+- p.15 (5.1) to actually run getdata type ./getdata expt_name nest_number?
-4. Add info on the changes you need to make before running cms after getdata, e.g. replacing the source data fill_value used in getdata with the cms one?
+- Add info on the changes you need to make before running cms after getdata, e.g. replacing the source data fill_value used in getdata with the cms one?
-5.	p.21 figure legends should actually read: xstart = -90, xend = -45, ystart =15, yend =30.
+- p.21 figure legends should actually read: xstart = -90, xend = -45, ystart =15, yend =30.
 not:
 xstart = -90, xend = -60, ystart =-15, yend =30.
-6. Add notes on efficient running: Only have the nest files you need in the /nests dir, copy to local dir for running etc?
+- Add notes on efficient running: Only have the nest files you need in the /nests dir, copy to local dir for running etc?

 ##Code development:
 1. Remove all references to ‘orthogrid’?